Ross65536/adc-middleware-frontend/README.md

 > If you run the middleware server or keycloak server in unexpected ports you need to update `.env`

+3. Disable CORS in browser

+For firefox you can [use](https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/)

 ### Development

 - Run locally: